facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/simple_cli_app.md

 ```
 In this example, Hydra creates an empty `cfg` object and pass it to the function annotated with `@hydra.main`.

-You can pass command line arguments from which Hydra creates a hierarchical configuration object.
-Use the `+` prefix with each item in in the command line to indicate that you want to add a new field to the config:
+You can add config values via the command line.
+The `+` indicates that the field is new.

 ```yaml
 $ python my_app.py +db.driver=mysql +db.user=omry +db.password=secret
 db: